cyberbotics/webots-doc/reference/speaker.md

 The `wb_speaker_get_language` function allows the user to get the language of the text-to-speech for a speaker device.

 The `wb_speaker_speak` function allows the user to execute text-to-speech on the speaker.
 The value of the `text` parameter is converted into sound by Webots using the engine specified by the `wb_speaker_set_engine` function and the language specified by the `wb_speaker_set_language` function.
-The resulting sound is played through the speficied `speaker`.
+The resulting sound is played through the specified `speaker`.
 The specified text could be plain text including punctuation signs such as "Hello world!", or can be enriched with special effects to make it more realistic.
 Such effects are specified with XML tags compliant with the SSML (Speech Synthesis Markup Language) standard.
 Here is a list of SSML tags that are supported by both the `pico` and the `microsoft` engines.
 Additional tags and parameters may be supported by the `microsoft` engine.
-Please refer to the {[Microsoft Speech API  (SAPI)](https://msdn.microsoft.com/en-us/library/ee125663.aspx)} documentation about it.
+Please refer to the [Microsoft Speech API  (SAPI)](https://msdn.microsoft.com/en-us/library/ee125663.aspx) documentation about it.

 **SSML Text-to-speech XML tags supported by the `pico` and `microsoft` engines**